A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 The Bargain

 Every kill the players make also feeds it.
 The cult and the survivors are at war, but the warp does not pick a side.
 It eats what falls.
 That is where survivor power comes from.
 That is the bargain.
-Sister Mae will explain it.
+The wards know your hands after the recognition ritual.
+The third kill is when you feel it.
+Sister Mae will explain.
 She has waited a long time to.

 We’re a household now.
-You, me, and the thing below us.
+You, me, the rats in the rectory wall, and the thing they answer to.

 — Sister Mae Calloway, the morning after the first night